-For the general outflow or inflow problem, the stationary solution becomes non-trivial.
+For the one-dimensional outflow or inflow problem, the stationary solution becomes non-trivial.
 This leads to a variety of physically interesting time-asymptotic behaviours for the solutions.
 A.~Matsumura in \cite{m2001} starts the first investigation of this problem for the isentropic model posed on the one dimensional half-space domain.
-Several kinds of boundary conditions were considered in \cite{m2001}, which includes inflow, outflow, and adhesion boundary conditions.
-He formulated conjectures on the classification of asymptotic behaviours of the solutions in different cases subject to the relation between the boundary data and the spatial asymptotic data.
-Then the stability theorems for some cases of inflow problem were established by A.~Matsumura and K. Nishihara in \cite{m-n01} where they employed the Lagrangian mass coordinate.
-Following this work, S.~Kawashima, S.~Nishibata and P.~Zhu in \cite{k-n-z03} further examine the outflow problem in one dimensional half space.
-They prove the long time stability of solutions with small initial perturbation with respect to the stationary solution.
-A detailed desicription of the convergence rate towards the stationary solution is found in the work of T.~Nakamura, S.~Nishibata and T.~Yuge \cite{NNY}.
+Several kinds of boundary conditions are considered in \cite{m2001}, which includes inflow, outflow and adhesion boundary conditions.
+He formulates conjectures on the classification of asymptotic behaviours of the solutions in different cases subject to the relation between the boundary data and the spatial asymptotic data.
+Then the stability theorems for several cases of inflow problem were established by A.~Matsumura and K. Nishihara in \cite{m-n01}, where they employ the Lagrangian mass coordinate.
+Following this work, S.~Kawashima, S.~Nishibata and P.~Zhu in \cite{k-n-z03} further study the outflow problem in one dimensional half space.
+They prove the long time stability of solutions with small initial perturbation from the stationary solution.
+A detailed desicription of the convergence rate towards the stationary solution is found in the work of T.~Nakamura, S.~Nishibata and T.~Yuge \cite{n-n-y07}.
 For the non-isentropic inflow problem in the half line, T.~Nakamura and S.~Nishibata in \cite{NN} demonstrate the time-asymptotic stability of stationary solutions under a small initial perturbation, for both the subsonic and transonic cases.

-The research on the outflow and inflow problems for the spherically symmetric solution in an unbounded exterior domain has been relatively new subject.
-Under the assumption that velocity at boundary, $|u_b|$ is sufficiently small, I.~Hashimoto and A.~Matsumura in \cite{h-m21} employ the iteration method to obtain the existence of a unique spherically symmetric stationary solutions for both inflow and outflow problems in an exterior domain.
-More recently, I.~Hashimoto, S.~Nishibata, S.~Sugizaki in \cite{h-n-s23} show the stability of spherically symmetric stationary solution for outflow problem under small initial perturbation.
-Subsequently, Y. Huang and S. Nishibata in \cite{HN-out} considers the large, spherically symmetric initial perturbation for the outflow problem and they prove that the stationary solution remains stable in large time without any smallness assumption on the initial data.
-The main theorem proved in this paper is the first stability result for outflow problem under general possibly non-spherically symmetric initial perturbation.